Sunway Logo

 Day 5 Talkeetna/Denali National Park and Preserve

 As we travel toward Denali National Park, we get ever closer to Denali-or “the great one”-North America's highest peak.
 Even among the soaring summits of the Alaska Range, Denali dominates the horizon.
 Since the beginning of the early 20th century, many explorers have undertaken expeditions within the wilds of Alaska funded by National Geographic.
 These research initiatives included early aerial photographs and geographical mapping of what was once America's “Last Frontier.”
-Once in the park we'll travel to the home of a true Alaskan hero, Jeff King, who has won the grueling, 998-mile Iditarod dog sledding race four times!
-Snuggle a husky puppy and watch grown champion sled dogs go through their summer training routine.
+Once in the park we'll travel to a dog sledding facility.
+Here, snuggle a husky puppy, watch sled dogs train for the upcoming racing season, and learn about mushing traditions

 Please remember that due to the remoteness of the Denali area, the accommodation is simple, but allows you access to one of the most stunning wildlife areas in Alaska.